-We use the Thermos bottle– it is very easy to open and leak free.
-You can also purchase an extra pair of straws if you need too.
+We use the Thermos bottle– it is very easy to open and leak-free.
+You can also purchase an extra pair of straws when needed.
 This way, the bottle can last forever.

 At school, you need to label everything!
 If you don’t have a name tag on your item, there is a good chance that you won’t see it again.
 Many of the kids will have the exact same item as your child.
 My daughter’s Paw Patrol shoes are also being worn by three other girls in her class who have the same colour and shoe size.
 There is no way she can find her own shoes without labels.